Daniel E. Cooper, M.D.

 Dr. Cooper was named one of the Top 50 Knee Surgeons in America by Becker’s Healthcare Review.
 He has been elected by his physician peers to D Magazine’s annual edition of “Best Doctors in Dallas” 20 times, and has been listed numerous times by America’s Best Doctors and Texas Super Doctors.

-As a leading contributor and Scientific Advisory Board member to the Multicenter ACL Revision Study (MARS), Dr. Cooper was part of the research team that won the American Orthopedic Society for Sports Medicine’s prestigious 2014 O’Donoghue Award for the best clinical research paper in sports medicine.
+Dr. Cooper is a leading contributor and Scientific Advisory Board member to the Multi-center ACL Revision Study (MARS), which was awarded the 2019 Kappa Delta Award for best research in orthopedics by the American Academy of Orthopedic Surgeons, as well as the American Orthopedic Society for Sports Medicine’s prestigious 2014 O’Donoghue Award for the best clinical research in sports medicine.
+Over his career in sports medicine, Dr. Cooper has received four different national awards for excellence in research.

 Dr. Cooper’s paper, ACL Reconstruction in the NFL: A 25 Year Experience, received the Art Rettig Award for most outstanding paper presented at the 2016 NFL Physicians’ Society annual meeting.